Kotlin Multiplatform Compose Multiplatform Spring Boot Course Challenge

 The Overview

-Chirp is a complete enterprise-grade messaging solution designed to showcase modern cross-platform development.
-Built entirely in Kotlin, it uses Kotlin Multiplatform (KMP) for shared state management and Compose Multiplatform (CMP) for unified UI rendering across mobile and desktop platforms.
+Chirp is a cross-platform messaging app built entirely in Kotlin.
+It uses Kotlin Multiplatform (KMP) for shared state management and Compose Multiplatform (CMP) for unified UI rendering across Android, iOS, and Desktop.

 The Challenge

-Developing a messaging application requires handling highly asynchronous data flows, managing unstable network connections, and ensuring a smooth user pipeline across distinct operating systems.
+Building a messaging app means juggling asynchronous data flows, unstable network connections, and consistent UX across three operating systems.

-The main engineering challenge was to share as much code as possible without compromising on native performance.
-This meant standardizing WebSockets, local SQLite persistence (Offline-first), and UI components from a single codebase while respecting platform-specific APIs for notifications and file systems.
+The engineering goal was to share as much code as possible without losing native performance.
+That meant standardizing the WebSocket layer, local SQLite persistence (offline-first), and UI components from a single codebase, while still respecting platform-specific APIs for notifications and file systems.

 Architecture & Technical Decisions

-To ensure pixel-perfect fidelity and smooth animations, I utilized Compose Multiplatform (CMP).
-The dynamic typography and RTL support (Arabic/English) are gracefully handled using centralized expect/actual bindings connected to a core design system module.
+For UI, I used Compose Multiplatform (CMP).
+Dynamic typography and RTL support (Arabic/English) are handled through expect/actual bindings connected to a shared design system module.

 Impact & Results

-• 100% Code Sharing achieved for business logic across Android, iOS, and Desktop platforms using KMP.
+• 100% business-logic code sharing across Android, iOS, and Desktop via KMP.

 The Tech Stack